project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 For setting up the application, check out the [code](https://github.com/project-sunbird/sunbird-portal.git){:target="_blank"}.

-The code can be cloned to your repository using the command:
+The code can be cloned to your repository using the following command:

     git clone https://github.com/project-sunbird/sunbird-portal.git